-- Sets up cloud credentials and cloud account automation so that teams can have isolated development environments, following least privilege best practices for security
+- Sets up cloud credentials and cloud account automation so that workspace members can have isolated development environments, following least privilege best practices for security

-- Sets up default cluster plans that comply with enterprise policy, and specifies which cluster parameters are allowed to be changed by development teams
+- Sets up default cluster plans that comply with enterprise policy, and specifies which cluster parameters are allowed to be changed by workspace members.

-- Makes DNS available to development team clusters so that they have default domains for their apps
+- Makes DNS available to workspace clusters so that they have default domains for their apps

 - Configures cost integrations with the cloud provider, so that estimated and actual cloud running costs can be viewed in the Wayfinder UI